yul154/Summary-and-Interviews/Hibernate&JPA .md

 2. database independency - Hibernate abstracts the SQL queries using higher-level Hibernate Query Language, this allows us to write the same queries independent of the database independently.

 3. Hibernate cache helps us in getting better performance:  If you application uses a lot of static data then caching would be a good option and hibernate support caching transparently.

 4. Lazy Loading: Lazy Loading means that every time you load an object, hibernate will not load all it's related objects but instead will provide place holders which will be resolved as soon as you try to access them

+ 5. Hibernate framework provides support for XML as well as JPA annotations, that makes our code implementation independent.

 ## Hibernate pros and cons